 NO UPDATE TO THE PERFORMANCE MEASURES.
-PERFORMING ARTS CENTER---During the third quarter of 2008, LMDC continued working with the City and the project team, which includes Gehry Partners, Faithful & Gould, and Joyce Theater, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
-Faithful + Gould has continued subgrade work for "Phase II" of the subrecipient agreement.
+PERFORMING ARTS CENTER---During the forth quarter of 2008, LMDC continued working with the City and the project team, which included Faithful & Gould and Joyce Theater, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
+Faithful + Gould has continued subgrade work and cost estimating for "Phase II" of the subrecipient agreement and included coordination with Port Authority programming.
 Gehry Partners and Joyce Theater have not been authorized for Phase II work, whose scope has yet to be defined.
+The subrecipient agreement was amended to extend the time period through October 1, 2009 and to update the budget by adding more money for Faithful + Gould Phase II work and removing money for the Gehry and Joyce Theater teams for originally estimated Phase II work.
+No additional money was added to the subrecipient agreement.